0xnogo/nogo/content/logs.md

 * Massive refactoring of the code.
 Still missing testing.
 * Trying to make the RPC call robuster using a home-made retryable provider
 * Missing: check the swap creation, unit tests, CI/CD, documentation/Readme, Front-end?, article
+#### 08
+* Came up with a light approach: considering that most of the sandwiches are happening at  n-1 and n+1, instead of calling the RPC to get the details of all the tx in a block, we could simply take the tx at n-1 and n+1 and check if they are sandwich attacks.
+* Done the implementation of the light approach by generalizing to n (so it will fetch n before and after the swap from the address).
+Giving better result in robustness and performance.
+Up to 2 it is working well.
+Will test it more tomorrow.